The Communication Institute of Greece (COMinG)

 The registration fee is €400 (euro), covering access to all sessions, welcome drinks, 2 lunches, coffee breaks, and conference material.
-In addition, a number of cultural activities that we call educational events are organized.
-In addition, there is a number of special educational events, such as a Greek symposium with music and dinner, a social dinner, a special Athens educational tour, a one-day educational island tour, a day trip to Delphi and an Ancient Corinth and Cape Sounion visit.
+In addition, a number of cultural activities that we call educational events are organized, such as a Greek symposium with music and dinner, a social dinner, a special Athens educational tour, a one-day educational island tour, a day trip to Delphi and an Ancient Corinth and Cape Sounion visit.
 Details of the social program are available here.

-Special arrangements will be made with a luxurious local hotel for a limited number of rooms at a special conference rate.
-The Conference Hotel will also be the Conference Venue, which is very convenient for the participants.
+Special arrangements are made with a luxurious hotel for a limited number of rooms at a special conference rate.
+The conference hotel will also be our conference venue, which is very convinient for the participants.

 The Communication Institute of Greece (COMinG) was established in 2003 in France.
 In Greece, since 2013, it is an independent academic association that has for mission to become a forum, where academics, researchers, professionals, and friends – from all over the world – can meet in Greece to exchange ideas on their research and to discuss future developments in their disciplines.

 You are more than welcome to become a member and contribute to the Institute’s objectives.
 If you would like to become a member, please download the relevant form (membership form).